VladislavKolos/Elastic_Product_Catalog/README.md

 ## Features

-- Manage products and their SKUs.
+- Index products and their SKUs from a PostgreSQL database into Elasticsearch.
 - Perform search operations using Elasticsearch.
 - Dockerized for seamless deployment.